 Anime and Manga

 - The Galactic Empire in Legend of Galactic Heroes is very German (more specifically, Prussian) in its style and influences.
 Some fans meanwhile call the Free Planets Alliance "Space Americans."

 - In DC Comics the Daxamites have been established as being "Space Mexicans".
-The human-like natives of the planet Daxam had a distinctly Mesoamerican racial appearance and culture.
+The Human Alien natives of the planet Daxam had a distinctly Mesoamerican racial appearance and culture.
 They were colonized by the pseudo-European Kryptonians, with whom they subsequently interbred and established a distinct culture, including things such as buildings resembling step pyramids.
 When the Kryptonian's intergalactic empire collapsed, the Daxamites became independent.
 They now exhibit some attributes of being Space Amish.
 While they have and use advanced technology, they are very isolationist to the point of xenophobia and have strong cultural taboos against certain technologies, such as anything related to space travel.

 - The Wolrog Empire in Strontium Dog is modeled on pre-World War II Japan.
 The entire thing is ruled by a single Emperor who the rest of the people obey immediately and without question.
 Captives are regularly press-ganged into becoming soldiers and slaves to fuel the war effort.
 They also readily utilise kamikaze tactics; to participate in one of these is seen as the greatest honour that can be obtained.